 Teaching Non-teaching Students 1) 50 percent Fee 1) 50 percent Fee 1) 100 percent Fee Concession to the ward of Concession to the ward of Concession for the teaching and non-teaching teaching and non-teaching university toppers 2) staff members of the staff members of the Insurance 3) Book Bank Institute.
 2) Special Institute.
 2) Special Facility in which student leaves are provided to leaves are provided to will get required book faculties on their faculties on their for some stipulated time birthdays (for unmarried) birthdays (for unmarried) for free.
 4) If the and marriage anniversary and marriage anniversary student is a ward of (for married).
 3) A paid (for married).
 3) A paid employee of Dr. D.Y.Patil leave for qualification leave for qualification Educational Complex improvement is provided improvement is provided akurdi then he/she will to the employee.
 4) to the employee.
 4) get 50 concession in fees Provident Fund scheme for Provident Fund scheme for 5) Earn and Learn Scheme the employee.
 5) Gratuity the employee.
 5) Gratuity 6) All scholarships are scheme for employee in scheme for employee in extended to the student ( gratitude for their gratitude for their Government/Non services offered to the services offered to the Government) institute.
 6) On duty institute.
-6) On duty leaves are provided to leaves are provided to the faculty members for the faculty members for attending as well as attending as well as participating conferences participating conferences and seminars.
-7) Medical and seminars.
-7) Medical leaves 8) Maternity leaves 8) Maternity leaves- 6 Months leaves- 6 Months maternity leaves are maternity leaves are provided to women provided to women employee after completing employee after completing probation of 2 years. probation of 2 years.
+6) On duty leaves are provided to leaves are provided to the faculty members for the faculty members for attending as well as participating conferences and seminars.
+7) Medical leaves 8) Maternity leaves - 6 Months maternity leaves are provided to women employee after completing probation of 2 years.